tedbennett/tedbennett.github.io/src/pages/privacy/pixee.md

-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at Kude unless otherwise defined in this Privacy Policy.
+The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at Pixee unless otherwise defined in this Privacy Policy.

 ### Information Collection and Use